 That's what 2016 was about.

-That's what 2018's ultimately gonna be about.
+That's what 2018 is ultimately going to be about.

-And that's why, well, Hannity, you're attacking the I'm not attacking the FBI.
+And that's why, well, Hannity, you're attacking the, I'm not attacking the FBI.

 I'm attacking some people that at the highest levels of the deep state in this country have been involved in activities that they never should have been involved in.